-- assisting the Committee with the review of the peer comparison group of companies; - · reviewing the annual variable cash incentive program and the long-term equity incentive compensation program; and - performing compensation benchmarking against the peer group for the Committee's review.
+- · assisting the Committee with the review of the peer comparison group of companies; - conducting a competitive compensation analysis for key senior management positions within the Company, including each Named Executive Officer's position; - · reviewing the annual variable cash incentive program and the long-term equity incentive compensation program; - · consulting regarding our independent director compensation program; and - conducting a benchmarking analysis of compensation against the peer group of companies for the Committee's review.

-In connection with its performance of these activities, Hewitt met with the Committee both with and without management present.
-From time to time, Hewitt also conducted surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
-Hewitt did not provide any services beyond executive compensation consulting services during 2010.
+In connection with its performance of these activities, Pearl Meyer met with the Committee both with and without management present.
+From time to time, Pearl Meyer also conducted surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
+Pearl Meyer did not provide any services beyond executive compensation consulting services during 2012.